synasapmob/documentation/seo.md

 ## ACCESSIBLE DOM

-every developer usually encounters is how to handle render elements. problem is we cannot look first structure HTML so cause crawler occurs as obstacle and you should do something to avoid this problem
+every developer usually encounters is how to handle render elements, <br />
+problem is we cannot look first structure HTML so cause crawler occurs as obstacle and you should do something to avoid this problem